 Phang Nga Bay

-Just a short distance from Phuket lies Phang Nga Bay, famous for its spectacular scenery.
-One of the most beautiful bays in Thailand, Phang Nga is known for its rock formations, including Khao Phing Kan, also known as James Bond Island, which featured in the final sequence of The Man with the Golden Gun.
+One of the most beautiful bays in Thailand, Phang Nga Bay is known for its sheer limestone karsts rising from the sea.
+The most famous is known as James Bond Island, affectionately named due to its prominence in The Man with the Golden Gun.

 No less than 29 Buddhist temples can be found on Phuket, the largest and most revered being Wat Chalong where you can see a fragment of Buddha’s bone.
 Elsewhere, the huge marble statue, Big Buddha, towers over the island, offering stunning views.